 Keep Like Items With Like Items

-When you’re ready to hang up your clothes again, don’t just stick everything in at random.
-Organize your closet so that all your pants are together, as are your skirts, dresses, tops and so on.
+When you’re ready to hang up clothes, don’t just stick everything in at random.
+Consider organizing your closet by like items so that all of your pants are together, as are your skirts, dresses, tops, and so on.
 Within those categories, organize items by color.
-Depending on how many different activities you typically need to dress for, you might want to keep formal wear, workout clothes or work uniforms, separate from the rest.
-If this seems confusing, try an experiment:
+Depending on the different activities you typically need to dress for, you might want to keep items such as formal wear, workout clothes, or work uniforms separate from the rest.

-As you decide where your clothing will... “live," imagine your closet as a boutique.
+As you decide where your clothing will "live," imagine your closet like a boutique.
 If you were shopping for clothes, how would you like to see your options displayed?
 By color?
 By item type?
 In pre-selected outfits?
-What would reduce the time you spend searching for an item, and speed up your process of grabbing exactly what you need?Continue to 7 of 10 below.
+What would reduce the time you spend searching for an item in your closet?

 Pin Your Favorite Clothing Combos

-If you're weary and bleary-eyed in the morning and have a hard time putting together outfits for work, or if you get stage fright when you need to get dressed for a big event, try pinning your favorite outfit combinations to the inside door of your closet.
-This way you'll always have outfit inspo at eye-level when it's time to get dressed.
-This easy DIY could save you loads of time on your way to work or to a big event.Continue to 8 of 10 below.
+If you have a hard time putting together outfits for work, fancy events, or other occasions, try pinning your favorite outfit combinations to the inside of your closet door.
+This way, you'll always have outfit inspiration at eye level when it's time to get dressed.

 Add Labels for Instant Organization

-Think about installing drawers.
-Not only can you use the drawers for storage, you can also use the top of the drawers to store small items like frequently-worn jewelry.
-Since the drawers form what is essentially a countertop inside your closet, be careful it doesn't become a dumping ground for clutter.
+Not only can you use the drawers for storage, but you can also use the top of a drawer unit to store small items you want easily accessible, such as frequently worn jewelry.
+Just be careful that the surface doesn't become a dumping ground for clutter.